NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

 This section will provide a short overview of some of the basic commands required to run jobs with Slurm.

-Please note: the NextgenIO system comes equiped with OpenMPI (version 3.1.0) and Intel MPI (version 2019.3.199).
+Please note: the NextgenIO system comes equipped with OpenMPI (version 3.1.0) and Intel MPI (version 2019.3.199).
 The usage of Slurm should reflect the choice of MPI flavour, as will indicated in the guides in this section where relevant.